 Establish rituals.
 Scientific American explains that rituals serve many purposes: they help people process grief, manage anxiety and uncertainty, and gain confidence.
 If done with others, they also serve as bonding experiences.
 Look back at your own childhood: what are the little things you always looked forward to?
 Watching the Superbowl with Grandpa?
 Playing pool with Dad?
 Create your own rituals that you share with your children.
 It almost doesn’t matter what it is, as long as it’s something you all enjoy and do regularly.
 Let these fun times be your “touchstones” on days that you miss your kids.

 We are all works in progress, but divorce provides extra opportunities for personal growth.
 If you’re really struggling to cope – your default setting is anger, resentment, or sadness; you’re drinking and eating too much; you can’t get a good night’s sleep – it’s a sign you need to sweep your own side of the street.
 Go to therapy, see a psychiatrist, meditate, write a list of personal goals and actively pursue them.
 By becoming a better person, you will also become a better father.

 Going through a divorce and have questions about your parenting time and child custody options?
 We can help.
-Please contact us today to schedule a free confidential consultation with one of your highly skilled family law attorneys.
+Please contact us today to schedule an initial consultation with one of your highly skilled family law attorneys.

 3 Mistakes to Avoid When You’re a Dad Going Through Divorce